Ed Freeman: Civilian life

 Freeman retired from the military in 1967.
 Freeman and his family settled in the Treasure Valley area of Idaho, his wife Barbara's home state.
 He continued to work as a pilot.
 He flew helicopters for another 24 years, fighting wildfires, conducting animal censuses, and herding wild horses for the Department of the Interior until his second retirement in 1991.
 By then, he had 17,000 flight hours in helicopters, 22,000 overall.

 Death and legacy

 Freeman died on August 20, 2008, due to complications from Parkinson's disease.
 He was buried with full military honors at the Idaho State Veterans Cemetery in Boise.

 In the 2002 film We Were Soldiers, which depicted the Battle of Ia Drang, Freeman was portrayed by Mark McCracken.

 The post office in Freeman's hometown of McLain, Mississippi, was renamed the "Major Ed W. Freeman Post Office" in March 2009.

+On Thursday, December 9, a section of State Route 98 in Greene County was designated as the “Major Ed ‘Too Tall’ Freeman Memorial Highway” in honor of the late Major Ed Freeman.